Ovation Guitar Company

-Electric guitars: Semi-hollow and solid bodies

-In 1967–1968, Ovation introduced its Electric Storm Series of semi-hollow archtop guitars and basses.
-The pickups for these instruments were manufactured by Schaller based in Germany.
-Production stopped in 1969.
+Using his background in aviation engineering, Kaman designed a rounded-bowl back, intended to improve the flow of sound through the guitar, and developed a new top bracing system.
+Finally, although he kept the idea of using a wood soundboard, the body and sides of the guitar were manufactured of composite.
+This configuration has characterized nearly all Ovation acoustic and acoustic-electric guitars down to the present day.

-In 1972, Ovation introduced one of the first production solid-body electric-guitars with active electronics, the Ovation Breadwinner.
-The model did not become popular, however, and production of the Breadwinner and the Ovation Deacon ceased in 1980.
-Ovation made several other solid-body models up until the mid-1980s.
-Since that time, the company has focused mainly on acoustic and acoustic-electric guitars.
+In 1972, Ovation introduced one of the first production solid body electric guitars with active electronics, the Ovation Breadwinner.
+The model failed to gain widespread popularity, however, and production of the Breadwinner and the Ovation Deacon ceased in 1980.
+Ovation made several other solid body models up until the mid 80s.
+Many of these guitars have become collector's items since only a few thousand were made of each model.
+Since that time the company's main focus has been acoustic and acoustic-electric guitars.